Visit University Cash Services for:

 Intrasystem Visitor Enrollment.
 California resident students participating in this program pay their tuition and other fees at the host CSU campus.
 Applications and instructions are available at the Student Forms website.

 National Student Exchange (NSE).
 Incoming students participating on the National Student Exchange program who have been accepted on Plan A (paying CSUN's tuition and other fees) will be able to view their student account information and financial aid online in myNorthridge and the SOLAR Student Center when they activate their CSUN User ID and Password.
-Information is also available at University Cash Services and Financial Aid and Scholarships.
+Information is also available at Student Finance and Financial Aid and Scholarships.

 Incoming students participating in the National Student Exchange program who have been accepted on Plan B continue to pay their home school's tuition and will receive financial aid from their home school, if applicable.

 Talented High School.
 This program provides a reduction of tuition and other fees for qualified high school students.
 Applications and instructions are available at the Student Forms website.
 For program availability, please check CSUN's Application Filing Periods.

 Veteran's Dependent.
 Visit the California County Veterans Services Office website at www.cacvso.org for eligibility requirements and an application.
 Once approved, submit the Waiver Authorization letter to the CSUN Veterans Student Services Office, Bayramian Hall 150.
 Pay all mandatory campus-based fees (if applicable) at University Cash Services before the payment deadlines.
 Veterans' dependents will be responsible for all applicable mandatory campus-based fees except for the Tuition Fee.